Scroll Down To Order

 Sep 11—Pres.
 Roosevelt issues “shoot-on-sight” orders to Navy; mainly pertains to the Atlantic.
 U.S. protection expanded to protect all merchant ships.
 U.S. freighter “Montana” of Panamanian registry is torpedoed and sunk off Iceland; entire crew rescued.
 Charles Lindbergh's speech to the America First Committee in Des Moines, Iowa.

-Sep 12—U.S. Coast Guard “Northland” commanded by Carl C. von Paulsen finds a German meteorological arctic ship at Cape Hold With Hope, Greenland, and captures it.
+Sep 12—U.S. Coast Guard “Northland” commanded by Carl C. von Paulsen finds a belligerent meteorological arctic ship at Cape Hold With Hope, Greenland, that was planning a German weather station, and captures it.

 Sep 13—U.S. Navy given official green light to shoot any Axis in U.S. patrol area of North Atlantic.